 Oral disease is the most frequently diagnosed health problem for pets.
 Left untreated, oral disease can have a damaging effect on organs throughout the body including the heart, liver and kidneys.
 At FVH we routinely inspect the oral health of our patients to ensure identification of the disease in its early stages.
-Proper training with at-home care, in addition to regularly scheduled professional cleanings (beware of anesthesia free dentistry!), can greatly increase and extend your pets quality of life.
+Proper training with at-home care, in addition to regularly scheduled professional cleanings, can greatly increase and extend your pets quality of life.

 Did you know?